-The topology that we introduce on $\CA$ will depend on the choice of an algebra.
-Let $k$ be a field.
-We denote by $X^\vee_k=X^\vee\otimes_\DZ k$ the $k$-vector space associated with the lattice $X^\vee$.
-For $v\in X^\vee$ we often denote by $v$ its canonical image $v\otimes 1$ in $X^\vee_k$.
-We always assume that the following holds: \begin{GKM} The characteristic of $k$ is $\ne 2$ and for $\alpha,\beta\in R^+$, $\alpha\ne\beta$ we have $\alpha^\vee\not\in k\beta^\vee$ (as elements in $X^\vee_k$). \end{GKM} Note that this excludes characteristic $2$ in all cases, and characteristic $3$ in case $G_2$.
-Note that for the representation theoretic applications we need the stronger assumption that the characteristic of $k$ is larger than the Coxeter number of $R$.
+This condition excludes characteristic $2$ in all cases, and characteristic $3$ in case $G_2$.
+Note that for the representation theoretic applications we need the additional assumption that the characteristic of $k$ is larger than the Coxeter number of $R$.
 From now on we assume that $k$ satisfies the above.
+The main reason for this condition is that it makes sure that in {\em subgeneric situations} (for the definition see below) we deal with $A_1$-type situations, i.e. situations that can be understood very explicitely.

 Let $S=S(X^\vee_k)$ be the symmetric algebra of the $k$-vector space $X^\vee_k$.
 We consider $S$ as a $\DZ$-graded algebra with degree 2 component $S_2=X^\vee_k\subset S$.
 Let $T$ be a unital, commutative $S$-algebra that is flat as an $S$-module.
 Sometimes we assume in addition that $T$ is a $\DZ$-graded $S$-algebra.
 In this case, a $T$-module is assumed to be graded, and a homomorphism between graded modules is assumed to respect the grading, i.e. it is of degree $0$.
 For a $\DZ$-graded object $M=\bigoplus_{n\in\DZ} M_n$ and $l\in\DZ$ we write $M[l]$ for the object that we obtain from $M$ by shifting the grading in such a way that $M[l]_n=M_{l+n}$ for all $n\in\DZ$.

 Let $T$ be a (not necessarily graded) commutative, unital, flat $S$-algebra.
 Again we often write $\alpha^\vee$ for the image of $\alpha^\vee$ in $T$.
 Note that the flatness implies that the structure homomorphism $S\to T$, $f\mapsto f1_T$, is injective.
 In particular, for two positive roots $\alpha\ne\beta$, the images in $T$ of $\alpha^\vee$ and $\beta^\vee$ are $k$-linearly independent.